mslinn/sbt-ethereum-docs/docs/tutorial.md

 widely used may publish their ABI on websites like [Etherscan](https://etherscan.io).
 Our Fortune contract has published its ABI there.
 Put its address in the seach field at Etherscan.
 Then look under the "Contract Source" tab to find the ABI.

-To tell `sbt_ethereum` about an ABI you have discovered externally, use the `ethAbiMemorize` command.
+To tell `sbt-ethereum` about an ABI you have discovered externally, use the `ethAbiMemorize` command.
 The command itself takes no arguments.
 It will prompt you for the contract address and the ABI, both of which you should copy and paste into your console.
 ```
 eth-command-line ~> ethAbiMemorize